jlaso/tradukoj/README.md

 If the vagrant machine has been started successfully, you have to upload the local translations to the server (yes, it's the same machine) whith this command:

 ```
+# enter into the machine
+vagrant ssh
+# and run
 cd /vagrant
 /usr/bin/env php  app/console jlaso:translations:sync --upload-first=yes
 ```